 The DS-2019 form is used by the prospective visitor to apply for a J-1 visa at the U.S. embassy or consulate abroad.
-The visa is the document needed to be allowed entry into the U.S. The DS-2019 must be presented along with the J-1 visa to a U.S. Customs and Border Protection agent upon arrival at a U.S. port-of-entry.
+The visa is the document needed to be allowed entry into the United States.
+The DS-2019 must be presented along with the J-1 visa to a U.S. Customs and Border Protection agent upon arrival at a U.S. port-of-entry.

 How the DS-2019 is used inside the U.S.

-Once the visitor has arrived in the U.S. and passed through the border inspections process, the DS-2019 is used for identification purposes and proof of legal status.
+Once the visitor has arrived in the United States and passed through the border inspections process, the DS-2019 is used for identification purposes and proof of legal status.
 For those J visitors who are eligible for employment, the DS-2019 will be shown to the employer as part of the hiring process.

 Transfer of Programs

 The DS-2019 is also needed for a transfer of programs.
 If a visitor transfers from one J-1 program to another, a new DS-2019 is issued by the new school or program before the current DS 2019 has expired.
 See the Responsible Officer at your program to get more information about the transfer process.

 If you will be traveling abroad and then returning to the United States to resume your J-1 program, you must take your DS-2019 with you.
 The DS-2019 is required for re-entering the United States and applying for a new visa (if you need one).
 Before your departure from the United States, make sure that you have an unexpired "travel validation" from an adviser at Berkeley International Office on the DS-2019 (bottom right corner).
 This signature is valid for one year for multiple visits outside the United States or until the DS-2019 expires, whichever is first.
 In most cases, a travel validation can be done quickly and easily at Berkeley International Office; however, be sure to plan ahead and get it done several weeks before you depart the United States to avoid the holiday rush (see also Travel and Re-entry to the U.S.)